pyth-network/pyth-gitbook/consumers/best-practices.md

 # Price Availability

-Sometimes, Pyth will not be able to provide the current price for a product.
+Sometimes, Pyth will not be able to provide a current price for a product.
 This situation can happen for various reasons.
 For example, US equity markets only trade during certain hours, and outside those hours, it's not clear what an equity's price is.
 Alternatively, an outage may prevent data publishers from submitting their prices.
-In such cases, integrators may accidentally use a price that has not been updated recently.
+In such cases, Pyth may return a stale price for the product.

+Integrators should be careful to avoid accidentally using a stale price.
-The Pyth SDKs guard against this failure mode by incorporating an elapsed time check by default.
+The Pyth SDKs guard against this failure mode by incorporating a staleness check by default.
 Querying the current price will fail if too much time has elapsed since the last update.
 The SDKs expose this failure condition in an idiomatic way: for example, the Rust SDK may return `None`, and our Solidity SDK may revert the transaction.
-The SDK provides a sane default for this threshold, but users may configure it to suit their use case.
+The SDK provides a sane default for the staleness threshold, but users may configure it to suit their use case.

-(Under the hood, this is implemented using the price feeds' `status` field.
-A status of `trading` indicates that the current price is available and permissable to use in downstream applications.
-If the status is not `trading`, the price feed's internal `price` variable can be any arbitrary value.)

 # Confidence Intervals